Whitney (album): Recording

 Kenny G and Roy Ayers were the two prominent guests featured on the Whitney album.

-Houston began recording contents for the album in September 1986, starting with Narada Michael Walden at Walden's recently purchased Tarpan Studios in San Rafael, California.
+Houston began recording contents for the album in December 1986, starting with Narada Michael Walden at Walden's recently purchased Tarpan Studios in San Rafael, California.
 Walden had purchased the studio in 1985, shortly after the release of Houston's debut.
 One of the first songs recorded for the album was her rendition of The Isley Brothers' "For the Love of You".
-Walden stated that Houston looked tired and "weary" from continuous work in the middle of her world tour and personally asked her what she wanted to record first, to which Houston brought up the Isley Brothers hit, originally released in 1975.
+Walden stated that Houston looked tired and "weary" from continuous work following the end of her world tour and personally asked her what she wanted to record first, to which Houston brought up the Isley Brothers hit, originally released in 1975.
 Walden would later tell Entertainment Weekly in 2017, "she got to the studio and took one day to rest; once she got that, she was ready."
 The song was the first time that Houston multi-tracked her own vocals in harmony parts as well as additional ad-libs, which increased Houston's confidence.
 Said Walden, "Whitney was the kind of person who loved the sound of her voice — she'd get turned on by herself!"

-Not too long after recording that song, Walden presented her a dance song that had been submitted to Arista, written by the writers of Houston's previous hit, "How Will I Know", titled "I Wanna Dance with Somebody (Who Loves Me)".
+Not too long after recording that song, Walden presented her a dance song that had been submitted to Arista months earlier, written by the writers of Houston's previous hit, "How Will I Know", titled "I Wanna Dance with Somebody (Who Loves Me)".
 Walden himself initially wasn't sure how to transform a song that, to him, sounded like a "country and western rodeo song" that Olivia Newton-John could've recorded, and turn it into a funkier sounding song for Houston.
 According to Walden, Houston got excited over recording the song that she added her own ad-libs and lyrics, especially on the ending vamp.
-Later on in Houston's tour, the singer performed the song onstage to prepare fans for her second album.
+During Houston's tour, the singer performed an early version of the song onstage to prepare fans for her second album.